azuredevcollege/trainingdays/day3/challenges/01-challenge-cosmosdb.md

 SELECT * FROM c WHERE c.customerId = "0012D555-C7DE-4C4B-B4A4-2E8A6B8E1161"
 ```

+As you can see in the query stats: it's fast and cheap in terms of RUs cost.

 #### Aggerations, Functions etc

 Of course, Cosmos DB also supports aggregations, functions, geo-spatial data handling, triggers, subqueries, and much more.
 To give you an impression, what is possible, here are a few queries you can try on the _product_ and _customer_ container.